aws-samples/aws-outposts-manage-capacity-blog/README.md

 An AWS Virtual Private Cloud (VPC) subnet associated with your AWS Outposts An S3 bucket in the same AWS region as your AWS Outposts.
 Please refer to the AWS Region Table for more information.

+### Parameters
+Provide all necessary parameters using the descriptions below:
+AdminIAMPolicyArnEBS	ARN of IAM Policy associated with AWS Outposts administrators and that will be managed by solution AdminIAMPolicyArnEBS	ARN of IAM Policy associated with AWS Outposts administrators and that will be managed by solution Bucket	              An S3 bucket with the code from the Github repository Email	                Email address or mailing list to send capacity notifications to.
+Subnet	              Subnet associated to the AWS Outpost were capacity will be managed ComputeThreshold	    Capacity threshold to use to generate alarms and restrict creating compute resources.
+StorageThreshold	    Capacity threshold to use to generate alarms and restrict creating storage resources.
+OutpostId	            The Id of your AWS Outpost

 ## Security